The Daddy Dance

 “This strong story, rich with emotion, will engage readers.” – Romantic Times

-In The Daddy Dance [Buy now!], injured ballerina Kat Morehouse has come home to convalesce and help out her overburdened mom.
+Injured ballerina Kat Morehouse has come home to convalesce and help out her overburdened mom.
 Between caring for her niece and restoring her mother’s dance studio, Kat’s last thought was romance.
 Last thought, that was, until Rye Harmon turns her plans — and her heart — topsy-turvy.

 Rye had been her high school crush, and he still makes her weak in the knees — not a desirable condition for a dancer!
 But as their sizzling attraction draws them together, their ambitions pull them apart.
 Rye’s dreams are taking him away from Eden Falls — just as Kat starts to suspect that small-town life wouldn’t be so bad … if she could share it with the right person.